Addis Ababa Bole International Airport (ADD)

 • 1 Hair Dryer

-Note: Please see Official website for the details about the New Ethiopian Customs Regulation.
+Note: Please see the Official website for details about the New Ethiopian Customs Regulation.

 0 K